curra-web3/docs/README.md

 ## With Curra developers can:

-* Create unique receive wallets or issue invoices to accept crypto from customers in crypto
+* Create unique receive addresses or issue invoices to accept crypto from customers in crypto
 * Track the status of crypto payments
 * Create automations for crypto processing flow
 * Relay trustless crypto withdrawals